All Collections

 For example: otpauth://totp/Example:[email protected]?secret=JBSWY3DPEHPK3PXP&issuer=Example

-After scanning the QR Code with the TPA app, it will start providing OTP codes, allowing you to complete the 2FA configuration for the website or application.
+After scanning the QR Code with the authenticator app, it will start providing TOTP codes, allowing you to complete the 2FA configuration for the website or application.

 Now, Probely needs the following information:

-• CSS Selectors (if the Login Form is configured)
+• CSS Selectors (if the Login Form is in use)

-So that Probely can use the OTP code in the 2FA form, login to the website or application, and when the 2FA form requests the OTP code, obtain the following information:
+So that Probely can use the TOTP code in the 2FA form, log in to the website or application, and, when the 2FA form requests the TOTP code, obtain the following information:

-• The CSS selector of the input widget of the OTP code.
+• The CSS selector of the input widget of the TOTP code.

 • The CSS selector of the submit button.